Here are some Broccoli Facts and useful Broccoli nutrition information. Broccoli is an amazing vegetable and a really

 The heath aspect and healing qualities of broccoli have really begun to gain the world’s attention.
 It ranks as one of the top super foods and on the list of healthiest food in the world.
 Broccoli is loaded with vitamin A, has as much calcium as milk, is high in vitamin C and dietary fiber, and is a good source of iron, lutein and a host of other beneficial elements.

 Much research has and is being done to discover Broccoli facts and the potential broccoli to stop the duplication of sick or mutated cells and thereby reduce the chance of cancer and other degenerative diseases.

 Broccoli is part of the cruciferous vegetables group.
 Regular broccoli consumption, has been shown to reduce the incidence of breast cancer, which is the leading killer of middle-aged women in the United States.
 Broccoli nutrition has also been linked to the lowering of lung and colon cancers.
-In fact, young womem who eat a single helping of broccoli each week reduce their chances of developing breast cancer by 40%.
+In fact, young womem who eat a single helping of broccoli each week reduce their chances of developing breast cancer significantly.

 Broccoli Facts - broccoli contains two unique phytochemicals – isothiocyanates and indoles.
 Isothiocyanates actually boost your liver’s ability to detoxify any carcinogens to which you are exposed.
-Indoles may prevent cancer by assisting your body to break down the hormones that cause breast cancer cell proliferation.
+Indoles may help prevent cancer by assisting your body to break down the hormones that cause breast cancer cell proliferation.